 - Makes your garden more accessible.
 Water troughs are tall items, so the top stays high up off the ground.
 This makes gardening a lot more accessible for those who have knee or back problems because you don’t have to kneel or bend over to harvest or care for your plants.

 - Can be painted for a pop of color.
 You can give the water trough a fresh coat of paint and even design pictures and patterns on it.
 This way, your flowers won’t be the only beautiful artwork in your yard.

 - Tend to get fewer weeds or no weeds.
 Since your flowers or plants are contained in one consolidated area, there is a smaller risk of weeds growing.
 If weeds do grow, you can pull them out quickly and easily.

 - Ideal for areas with poor soil.
 Just like any other pot, a water trough provides you with the opportunity to give your plants the best soil around.
 If you live in an area with poor soil quality, then a water trough can act as a great container for holding high-quality and store-bought soil for your plants.

-- Great for a small backyard space.
+- Great for small backyard spaces.
 Lastly, a water trough is great for a back deck, front porch, or small patio if you are lacking space to dig down into the ground and start your garden.

 Even though there are so many great advantages to having a water trough garden, it is important to consider the cons in order to determine if this garden is right for you:

 - They’re heavy.
 Water troughs are typically made of steel or another metal, making them heavy and difficult to move around, especially when filled with soil.